How to Write a Character Sketch That Works For You

 Why are Character Sketches Important?

 To be honest, some writers don’t use character sketches.
-Some have entire dossiers on their characters, while others (definitely not me) have a good enough memory to just know all this stuff.
+Some have entire dossiers on their characters, while others (definitely not me) have a good enough memory to just know all this stuff from character personality to physical appearance.

 But for the majority of writers, a character sketch can be an invaluable resource.